 Field Field Name Information 1.
-Country Bulgaria 2.
-Title Diploma za sredno obrazovanie (DSO or DIPZO) Diploma for secondary education 3.
+Country Bulgaria Updated in July 2015.
+2. Title Diploma za sredno obrazovanie (DSO) Diploma for Secondary Education 3.
 Education system Education is not compulsory after the age of 16.
-Secondary education (grades nine to 12, ages 16 - 19).
+Secondary education (grades nine to 12, ages 16 -19).
 Since 2003, successful completion of secondary education culminates in the award of the Diploma za sredno obrazovanie (DSO) for general education and vocational education and training.
 Students must pass State matriculation examinations (Darzhaven Zrelosten Izpit or MaTypa / Matura) in two subjects to achieve their Diploma.
 Before 2003 separate diplomas were awarded for the general and vocational pathway Diploma za zavarsheno sredno obrazovanie (General) Diploma za zavarsheno sredno specialnoobrazovanie (Professional / Vocational).
-4. Level Acceptable as a group qualification satisfy Matura examinations are regarded as com Diploma overall is considered comparable nparable to A level grades whilst the 5.
-Structure The DSO is a group diploma awarded by secondary schools.
+4. Level Acceptable as a group qualification satisfying general HE entrance requirements.
+Matura examinations are regarded as comparable to A level grades whilst the Diploma overall is considered comparable to AS level grades.
+5. Structure The DSO is a group diploma awarded by secondary schools.
 Students take a wide range of subjects.
 These include a combination of compulsory subjects, subjects selected from a restricted group (depending on the student's interests / capabilities and the school profile), and subjects chosen freely.
 Compulsory subjects include Bulgarian language and literature, foreign language, mathematics and informatics, social sciences and civic education, science and ecology, arts, lifestyle and technology, physical education and sport.
-Students must pass State Matura examinations (Dârzhaven Zrelosten Izpit or ματypa) in two subjects to achieve their Diploma.
-6. Subject areas Arts Biology and health education Bulgarian language and literature Chemistry and protection of the environment Computer science Ethics and law Foreign languages (English, French, German, Spanish etc.) History and civilization Lifestyle and technology Mathematics and informatics Music Physical education Philosophy Psychology and logic Vocational training World and personality 7.
-Grading Both the Diploma and the Matura subjects are expressed as scores out of 6, with 6 being excellent and 3 being the minimum pass mark: 6 otlichen (excellent) 5 mnogo dobur (very good) 4 dobur (good) 3 sreden (minimum pass mark) 2 slab (poor)
+Students must pass State Matura examinations (Dârzhaven Zrelosten Izpit or MaTypa) in two subjects to achieve their Diploma.
+6. Subject areas Arts Biology and health education Bulgarian language and literature Chemistry and protection of the environment Computer science Ethics and law Foreign languages (English, French, German, Spanish etc.) Geography and economics History and civilization Lifestyle and technology Mathematics and informatics Music Physics and astronomy Physical education Philosophy Psychology and logic Vocational training World and personality